 To get the most out of this experience, check out this video on how to read home readers with your child.

 Students in Year 1 participate in mathematics lessons each day, morning middle session.
 Students are exposed to a variety of hands -on activities to develop their understanding of mathematical concepts and many concepts will be taught and reinforced through games.

 At home, you can help your child by playing board games involving dice or counting, playing card games and talking about numbers in everyday contexts, for example, finding numerals at the supermarket, reading the numbers on letterboxes, following directions to something hidden in a room etc.

 Other curriculum areas

-In Kindergarten, our core values reflect those of the school which are care, respect and safety.
+In Year 1, our core values reflect those of the school which are care, respect and safety.
 Positive behaviour is encouraged through a range of strategies including “Class Dojo” points, which lead to whole class and individual rewards.

 General class info

 Crunch&Sip – Students are encouraged to bring fruit or vegetables and water to enjoy during the morning session.